ofringer/suntanspy/README.md

 Sunpy
 =====

+# Overview

 A suite of python tools for pre- and post-processing numerical model data.
 Specifically designed for use with the [SUNTANS model](https://github.com/ofringer/suntans).

 The python files are organized into the following directories based on their general usage:

+Not everything in this toolbox is specific to the SUNTANS model.

 * **DataDownload** Scripts for downloading observations and model data from different web servers.